sleeplessval/sleeplessval/README.md

 I'm a versatile developer specialized in C#, Java, and Rust.

 I build tools that accelerate workflows.
-If you like what I make, consider [leaving a tip!](https://ko-fi.com/sleeplessval)
+If you like what I make, consider [tipping on ko-fi!](https://ko-fi.com/sleeplessval)

 I'm currently looking for new professional opportunities!
-If you or someone you know is hiring, [read my resume](https://vwolfe.io/resume) and send me an email.
+If you or someone you know is hiring, [consult my resume](https://vwolfe.io/resume) and send me an email.